hiking gloves in front of a lake

 The Complete Hiking Glove Quiver

-Our perfect quiver is as-follows: One pair of midweight fleece liner gloves or flip mittens.
-One pair of UPF gloves.
+Our perfect quiver is as-follows: One pair of midweight fleece liner/fingerless gloves/flip mittens.
+One pair of UPF-rated sun gloves.
 One pair of waterproof rain mitts.
 One pair of puffy mitts.
 Having access to this combination of four hiking gloves will protect your hands on 95% of trips without the need for anything else.
 Layering rain mitts over puffy mitts over liners is warm enough for use in temps well-below freezing.
 Note, you are unlikely to need all four of these hiking gloves on any one trip.

 A Basic Fleece Liner or flip mitten Does 80% Of The Work